pantheon-systems/documentation/source/docs/articles/sites/migrate.md

 You’ll need to package up your:

 - **Codebase** - all executable code, including Core, custom and contrib modules or plugins, themes, and libraries.
-For the suggested directory listing of your site’s codebase, see the [Drupal](/docs/articles/sites/migrate/export-an-existing-drupal-site#manually-create-archive) or [WordPress](/docs/articles/sites/migrate/export-an-existing-wordpress-site#manually-create-separate-site-archives) export documentation.
+For the suggested directory listing of your site’s codebase, see our [Drupal](/docs/articles/sites/migrate/export-an-existing-drupal-site#manually-create-archive) or [WordPress](/docs/articles/sites/migrate/export-an-existing-wordpress-site#manually-create-separate-site-archives) export documentation.

 - **Database** - a single .sql dump, contains the content and active state of the site's configurations.